thenexthub/Codira/docs/proposals/Concurrency.rst

 One of the goals of this proposal is to allow users to develop multi-threaded UI applications that are safe.

-At the moment Swift users that use GCD are advised to start a new block in a new thread.
+At the moment Codira users that use GCD are advised to start a new block in a new thread.
 Once the task finishes the recommendation is to schedule another block that will be executed by the main event loop.